SiruiWang0731/page/_pages/about.md

 ---
 ## 👋 About Me

-I am a PhD student at the Technical University of Munich (TUM), working on **Generative AI for high-dimensional data**, with a focus on remote sensing and geospatial intelligence.
+I am a PhD student at the Technical University of Munich (TUM), working on **Generative AI**, with a focus on remote sensing and geospatial intelligence.

-My research interests include:

-- Generative models (diffusion models, foundation models)
-- Representation learning
-- Computer vision for remote sensing
-- Multimodal learning

 ---